Coal Mining and the Victorians

 - Use the money converter at the National Archives website (see Related Links below) to work out how much the items bought by mining families would cost now.

-- What do you think would have happened to a family’s earnings if the father became sick or was seriously injured and unable to work?
+- What do you think would have happened to a family’s earnings if the father became sick or was injured and unable to work?